-Sawyer's early recruits would eventually become the nucleus for Eugene Klan No. 3.
+In August 1921, the Eugene Morning Register reported that the Ku Klux Klan was organizing in Lane County.
+These early recruits would eventually become Eugene Klan No. 3.
 Most Eugene Klansmen, according to Eckard Toy, were veterans of World War I or younger members of local fraternal organizations.
 By 1922, the Eugene Klan had 140 identifiable members with slightly more than 60 percent holding middle class occupations.
-Nearly 80 percent were married, and most lived in stable neighborhoods with some residing in the most exclusive areas of the city.
+Nearly 80 percent were married and most lived in stable neighborhoods with some residing in the most exclusive areas of the city.
 They ranged in age from twenty to sixty with the majority between thirty and fifty-five.
-Approximately 25 percent of the Eugene Klansmen were business owners, and several Klansmen were among the new officers of the Eugene Chamber of Commerce.
+Approximately 25 percent of the Eugene Klansmen were business owners and several Klansmen were among the new officers of the Eugene Chamber of Commerce.
 Two members of the Invisible Empire were attorneys, one was a dentist, and another was a surgeon.
-Two were city officials; one was a county commissioner.
-In an article titled "Eugene Kluxers Exposed," Salem reporter Harry N. Crain lists the following leading citizens as members of the Invisible Empire: Major W. G. White, the local commander of the Oregon National Guard; A.O.
-Waller, the head of the American Legion post; F. G. Jennings, the rector of the Episcopal church; J.E.
-Shelton, publisher of the Eugene Guard; and C.A.
-"Shy" Huntington, the University of Oregon football coach.
-At its peak in 1923, the Eugene Klan had an estimated 450 members.95
+Two were city officials, one was a county commissioner.
+In an article titled "Eugene Kluxers Exposed," Salem newspaper reporter Harry N. Crain lists the following leading citizens as members of the Invisible Empire: Major W. G. White, the local commander of the Oregon National Guard, A.O.
+Waller, the head of the American Legion post, F. G. Jennings, the rector of the Episcopal church, J.E.
+Shelton, publisher of the Eugene Guard, and C.A.
+"Shy" Huntington, the University of Oregon football coach, were all members of the Invisible Empire.
+At its peak in 1923, the Eugene Klan had an estimated 450 members.
+78

-At the top of this local klavern stood Frederic Stanley Dunn, the fifty-year-old chairman of the Latin Department at the University of Oregon and the Exalted Cyclops of Eugene Klan No. 3.
-We have not been able to ascertain why Dunn, one of the most educated men in the state and a nationally respected scholar in his field of classics, not only joined but led an organization dedicated to bigotry, nativism, and terror in its quest for "One-Hundred Per Cent Americanism."
+At the top of this local klavern of the Invisible Empire stood Frederic Stanley Dunn, the fifty-year-old chairman of the Latin Department at the University of Oregon and the Exalted Cyclops (leader) of Eugene Klan No. 3.
+We have not been able to ascertain why Dunn, one of the most educated men in the state and a nationally respected scholar in his field of classics not only joined but led an organization dedicated to bigotry, nativism, and terror in its quest for "One-Hundred Per Cent Americanism."
 We do know what Eugene Klan No. 3 did in the early 1920s while he was in charge of the klavern.

 Its most prominent campaign was the attempt to remove all Catholics from local office and Catholic teachers from the public schools.
 Eugene Klan No. 3 had some success in both areas.
-In 1923, after local Klan-endorsed candidates won nearly every municipal office in Eugene, the Klan forced the resignation of Chief of Police Chris Christensen, who was Roman Catholic, and Eugene Mayor O.C.
+In 1923, after local Klan-endorsed candidates won nearly every municipal office in Eugene, the Klan forced the resignation of Chief of Police Chris Christensen, who was Roman Catholic and Eugene Mayor O.C.
 Peterson and City Attorney O.H.
 Foster, for supporting the chief.
 Although only 3 percent of Eugene's public school teachers were Catholic, local Klansmen successfully lobbied the school board to dismiss three Catholic teachers whose contracts were up for renewal.
-One year later L.L Ray, the school board member who had defended the teachers, lost overwhelmingly in his bid for reelection.96
+One year later L.L Ray, the school board member who had defended the teachers, lost overwhelmingly in his bid for reelection.79